jli05/jli05.github.io/_posts/2025-06-15-start-plan9-in-qemu.md

 ---
-title: Start Plan 9 in qemu
+title: Start the Plan 9 installation disk in qemu
 layout: post
 ---